Tanglo/Tanglo/README.md

 ### \#whoami

 I'm an electrical and computer systems engineer, biomedical engineer and physiologist from Australia.
 I've been writing software since BASIC on my Commodore VIC-20 in the 1990s - I was in primary school.

 Since university in the 2000s I've mostly been working on tools and systems to measure human performance in the clinical or resesearch environments.
-This has mostly been embedded software, data analysis and visualisation.
+This has largely been embedded software, data analysis and visualisation.
 Initially this meant most of my work was in C, Objective-C, Matlab and Stata.
 Furthermore, I was a publicly funded reseracher, so I published a lot of my tools and systems to the public domain (see my historical repos).

 I've been an engineering leader and manager for the 5 - 10 years, and more of a focus on data analysis and visualisation.
 This has meant Python, a lot of Python, and other people being on the tools.